 The general meeting and the board of directors may delegate certain matters to sub-committees.
 Board committees help with proper consideration of identified issues, thereby reducing the board's overall workload.
 While the board may delegate tasks to board committees, it cannot delegate its responsibility.
 Some committees are required by law, such as the audit committee, whereas others are recommended in the Norwegian Code of Practice for Corporate Governance.
-PwC recommends that companies consider appointing board sub-committees even through the committee is not required by law.
+PwC recommends that companies consider if appointing board sub-committees could be useful also when the committee is not required by law.
 The Code of Practice explicitly recommends having both a nomination committee and a remuneration committee in addition to an audit committee.
-The board of directors should issue explicit instructions for the audit committee and the remuneration committee.
-The boards of financial institutions should adopt instructions for the risk committee and the remuneration committee.
-The nomination committee is not a board sub-committee.
-It is the shareholders at the general meeting who decide and adopt the detailed guidelines for the nomination committee.